CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03-Hone.md

 In this lab, we highlight the following:

-* APIs, including:
+* Application Programming Interfaces (APIs), including:
-    * REST APIS
+    * REST APIs
     * NETCONF and YANG
 * IOS XE Guest Shell

-Let's get started with your training!
+Let's get started with your training and begin to hone the skills of the Network Programmability Ninja!

 ---